Skip to main content

 • Octopus customer discounts: Electroverse says Octopus Go customers can get 5% off and Intelligent Octopus Go customers can get 8% off public charging through Electroverse when they link their Octopus Energy account.

-• Partner offers: examples include time-limited discounts, Osprey evening discounts and Plunge Pricing events when renewable generation is high.
+• Partner offers: examples include time-limited network discounts, subscriptions and Plunge Pricing events when renewable generation is high and demand is low.

 Electroverse will not always beat a network’s own subscription, especially if you use the same rapid network every week.
-Its strength is convenience and occasional cross-network discounts, not a guarantee that every charger will be the cheapest route.
+Its strength is convenience, app price visibility and occasional cross-network discounts, not a guarantee that every charger will be the cheapest route.

 Membership schemes vs pay-as-you-go